A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - Street and jail update charts

-- Legal team contact numbers (note which numbers should not be given out)
+- Legal team contact numbers (note which numbers should not be given out to the public/ media/ police etc.)

 - Fundraising information – where people can send money for the legal team